kikijiki/Shards/GA_knapsack/readme.md

 - Maximum initial ones
 - Size bits

-Instead of specifying the parameters manually some presets are available in `presets,lua`.
+Instead of specifying the parameters manually some presets are available in `presets.lua`.

 ### Results